dCache/dcache/docs/TheBook/src/main/markdown/cookbook-ha-with-replicable-services.md

 After this, no new requests will reach that `pnfsmanager` instance and once the service is idle it may be shut down.

-The following is a list of critical replicable services in dCache 6.2.
+The following is a list of critical replicable services in dCache.

 ### `spacemanager`